Introduction: Why Benefits Matter More Than Salary in India’s Talent Market

 | Employee’s own contribution | Additional ₹50,000 deduction under 80CCD(1B) | ₹50,000 |

-For an employee with ₹10 lakh basic salary, a 10% NPS employer contribution of ₹1 lakh is entirely tax-free — saving the employee ₹30,000+ in taxes annually (at 30% bracket).
+For an employee with ₹10 lakh basic salary, a 10% NPS employer contribution of ₹1 lakh is entirely tax-free — saving the employee ₹30,000+ in TDS annually (at 30% bracket).
 The employer also saves approximately 4% in effective cost versus paying the same amount as taxable salary.

 NPS employer contribution has grown from 25% adoption in 2022 to over 40% in 2026 among organized sector employers.
 Foreign companies offering NPS contribution are seen as sophisticated and employee-friendly.